Geology of Ireland: Mesozoic

 By 250 million years ago, Ireland was at the latitude of present-day Egypt and had a desert climate.
 It was at this time that most of the coal and sandstone were eroded.
 The thinner layers of limestone in the south of the country were also partially affected by this erosion.
 The limestone that was exposed by the disappearance of its sandstone mantle was subject to solution by weakly acidic water resulting in a karstic landscape that can still be seen in the Burren in County Clare.
 Shortly after this period, organic debris in the seas around Ireland began to form the natural gas and petroleum deposits that now play a role in the economy of Ireland.
 Then, about 150 million years ago, Ireland was again submerged, this time in a chalky sea that resulted in the formation of chalk over large parts of the surface.
 Traces of this survive under the basalt lava that is found in parts of the north.

 About 66 million years ago, the volcanic activity that formed this lava began.
 The Mourne Mountains and other mountains in the northern part of the island formed as a result of this activity.
 Climatic conditions at this time were warm and vegetation thrived.
-Vegetable debris in the Antrim Depression formed deposits of brown coal or lignite which remain untouched down to the present time.
-The warm conditions produced high rainfall that accelerated processes of erosion and the formation of karstic landscape forms.
+Vegetable debris in the Antrim Depression formed deposits of brown coal or lignite which remain untouched.
+The warm conditions produced high rainfall that accelerated erosion and formed the karstic landscape.